Hollywood Boulevard (1976 film): Plot

 Pompous film director Eric Von Leppe is shooting a skydiving sequence for low-budget Miracle Pictures in which an actress is killed.
 Candy Wednesday arrives in Los Angeles from Indiana to make it as an actor.
 She swiftly gets an agent, Walter Paisley, but struggles to find work until she inadvertently gets involved in a bank robbery as a getaway driver.
 This leads her to getting hired by Miracle Pictures as a stunt driver.
 She meets Eric Von Leppe, temperamental starlet Mary McQueen, sleazy producer P.G., and friendly scriptwriter, Pat.
-Candy and Pat fall in love and she starts to get work as an actor, becoming friends with fellow starlets Bobbi and Jill.
+Candy and Pat fall in love and she starts to get work as an actress, becoming friends with fellow starlets Bobbi and Jill.

 The group travel to the Philippines to make a violent war film, Machete Maidens of Mora Tau, starring Candy, Mary, Bobbi and Jill.
 Candy has to play a character who is raped, which upsets her.
 Later on during the shoot, Jill, Bobbi and P.G. have a threesome.
 During the filming of a battle sequence, Jill is shot dead by an unseen attacker.
-Von Leppe and Mary choose not to call authorities, instead leaving Jill's corpse behind in the rural shooting location.
+Von Leppe and Mary choose not to call the authorities, instead leaving Jill's corpse behind in the rural shooting location.
 Candy is traumatized by the incident.

 Back in the United States, Candy, Walter and Pat all go to see Machete Maidens at a local drive-in.
 Candy is extremely self-conscious watching her performance, and gets drunk during the screening.
 She leaves the car and visits the projectionist's booth, where she tries to force him to stop the film.
 The projectionist tries to rape Candy, but she is rescued by Walter.